youyanggu/covid19_projections/index.md

 <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">@youyanggu</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 * **October 5 - FINAL UPDATE:** We have released our final update.
 [Read Youyang Gu's blog post](https://youyanggu.com/blog/six-months-later) to read more about this decision.
 See our [Weekly Update on Twitter](https://twitter.com/youyanggu/status/1313564063679614982).
 Thank you for your support over the past six months.
+* *September 29:* View our [updated historical performance](/about/#historical-performance).
-* **September 28 - MAJOR ANNOUNCEMENT:** We will no longer be extending our projections past November 1.
+* *September 28:* We will no longer be extending our projections past November 1.
 Our last forecast update will be on Monday, October 5.
-* *September 29:* View our [updated historical performance](/about/#historical-performance).
 * *August 27*: See a comprehensive list of our past Twitter threads [here](/about/#twitter-threads).
 * *August 10:* See our [new findings](https://twitter.com/youyanggu/status/1292898685173534722) regarding the role of immunity, behavior, and interventions in the spread of COVID-19.
 We use Louisiana as a case study.
 * *August 5:* We released a report, *[Estimating True Infections: A Simple Heuristic to Measure Implied Infection Fatality Rate](/estimating-true-infections)* that explains our findings regarding the relationship between true infections, reported cases, test positivity rate, and infection fatality rate for COVID-19.
 You can view a summary on [our Twitter](https://twitter.com/youyanggu/status/1291092311045283841).